Universidad Autónoma Agraria Antonio Narro: Facilities

 The main (Saltillo) campus of the UAAAN occupies more than 4 square kilometres in a fertile valley a few kilometres south of the city of Saltillo on the Zacatecas highway.
-A substantial amount of this land is occupied by experimental and demonstrative plots including annual and perennial crops like: corn, wheat, triticale; vegetables such as temperate (Cruciferae: broccoli, cabbage), warm-season (Solanaceae: peppers, tomatoes), and others (squash, cilantro, onions, garlic, etc.); pecan and pistachio orchards; greenhouses (growing vegetables and ornamentals).
+A substantial amount of this land is occupied by experimental and demonstrative plots, including annual and perennial crops like: corn, wheat, triticale; vegetables, such as temperate (Cruciferae: broccoli, cabbage), warm-season (Solanaceae: peppers, tomatoes), and others (squash, cilantro, onions, garlic, etc.); pecan and pistachio orchards; greenhouses (growing vegetables and ornamentals).
 All agriculture must use irrigation; there is no dryland agriculture.
 The university also includes animal production facilities (barns for intensive rearing of pigs, cows, goats, and dairy cows, mainly) including fistulated cattle.
-There is also has a cattle ranch (Rancho Los Angeles) (extensively colonized by the endangered Mexican prairie dogs, Cynomys mexicanus); a reforestation woodland occupying more than 4 km2 of pines; and a botanical garden featuring mainly desert plant species (cacti, agaves) and trees.
+There is also has a cattle ranch (Rancho Los Angeles) (extensively colonized by the endangered Mexican prairie dog, Cynomys mexicanus); a reforestation woodland occupying more than 4 km2 of pines; and a botanical garden, featuring mainly desert plant species (cacti, agaves) and trees.

 The UAAAN has several agricultural experimental fields across Mexico, encompassing climates from the wet tropics (Veracruz) to the Chihuahuan desert: Ocampo, Coahuila state; Matehuala, San Luis Potosi state (cactus botanical garden); Noria de Guadalupe, Zacatecas state; Cuencamé, Durango state.
 Also, in the Sierra Madre Oriental valleys: Navidad, Nuevo Leon (potato), and Los Lirios, Coahuila state (apple).